AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 | Supported CSPs | OCI, AWS, Azure, Alibaba, etc. | AWS only |

-Partner Cross-Cloud Interconnect for AWS has a constraint of one transport resource per region per project.
-If you want to configure multiple Interconnects in the same region, you'll need to consider using separate projects.
+Partner Cross-Cloud Interconnect for AWS has a constraint of one transport resource per project per region.
+If you want to configure multiple Interconnects in the same region, you will need to consider separating projects accordingly.

 Pricing

-You need to check the pricing for both AWS and Google Cloud.
-Google Cloud's pricing is straightforward, but AWS's pricing experience is more complex, so caution is needed.
+You need to check pricing on both the AWS and Google Cloud sides.
+Google Cloud's pricing is straightforward, but AWS's pricing experience is complex, so caution is required.

-The pricing for Partner Cross-Cloud Interconnect for AWS is summarized in the Cloud Interconnect pricing's Partner Cross-Cloud Interconnect section.
-Key points:
+Pricing for Partner Cross-Cloud Interconnect for AWS is summarized in the Partner Cross-Cloud Interconnect section of the Cloud Interconnect pricing page.
+The key points are as follows:

-- No data transfer charges for both inbound and outbound
+- No data transfer charges for either inbound or outbound traffic

-- Pricing is determined by the combination of bandwidth and region (North America / Europe / Asia Pacific / South America), with higher prices for higher bandwidth and geographically distant regions
+- Pricing is determined by the combination of bandwidth and region (North America / Europe / Asia Pacific / South America), with higher bandwidth and more geographically distant regions resulting in higher unit prices

-- Bandwidths not explicitly listed in the pricing table (e.g., 20 Gbps) are calculated as a linear multiple from the previous tier
+- Bandwidth not explicitly listed in the pricing table (e.g., 20 Gbps) is calculated using a linear multiplier from the preceding tier's price

 | Transport location | 1 Gbps | 5 Gbps | 10 Gbps | 100 Gbps |